 My bout with panic attacks, anxiety, and depression happened through 2000 and 2001.
 During the worst of it, I was completely lost.
 I scratched and clawed for as much information as I could get about what was happening to me.
 One of the most important factors in me breaking through was knowing that I was not alone.
 I wanted to know as much detail as possible, which is why I share mine now.

-I was ambivalent about mental healthcare at that time.
+I was ambivalent about Mental Health Treatment in Pasadena at that time.
 No, I didn’t see it as a weakness.
 Nor was I a “just get over it” type of guy.
 I just didn’t think it could happen to me.
 This was just unfortunate stuff that happened to other people.